 So what changes should we make?
 Do we begin specifying products with greater recycled content and attempt to conserve more energy?
 Of course, these are a couple of obvious approaches, but I invite us to think more deeply about the possibilities.
 For me, sustainable design is not an a la carte affair of itemized checklists and specification tailoring, but rather a fundamental recalibration of practice.
 I believe the secret lies in the synergy among sustainable thinking, technological innovations, and design itself.
 They should not be considered as separate elements, but rather as critical components that make the whole greater than the sum of the parts.

 new approach Let me give some examples.
 I recently asked Kazuyo Sejima of SANAA why so much contemporary Japanese architecture (including her own) is obsessed with ultralight structures and ultrathin details.
 She said that after World War II, resources were scarce in Japan, so architects and builders were forced to stretch materials as far as possible.
 In this way, a physical limitation led to engineering innovations, as well as an aesthetic disposition toward lightness.
-An extreme case is Penguin House by Yasuhiro Yamashita and Masahiro Ikeda (see image gallery).
+An extreme case is Penguin House by Yasuhiro Yamashita and Masahiro Ikeda (see image galleryweaetxdyvaydzcwq).
 This project uses plate steel with insulating paint as the exterior wall.
 That's right: the entire exterior wall section is only 4 millimeters thick!
 Thinking about these houses, it seems strange that in America, we often pay less money for bulkier, material-intensive details.